levsero/chess/README.md

 The [Piece](pieces/piece.rb) class uses polymorphic methods and inheritance with Slideable and Stepable inherritting from Piece and the individual types of pieces inheritting from them in turn.

 ### Computer AI
-The AI currently accounts for piece mobility, pieces captured, and the opponents best response.
-In mobility more weight is given to the central squares with less weight given to the side columns.
+The AI gives a score to each possible move accounting for piece mobility and pieces captured, minus the score of opponents best response.
+For mobility extra weight is given to the central squares with less weight given to the side columns.

 ### Rules not yet implemented
 en passent and castling